Henry "Jullundur" Smith

-Lieutenant colonel Henry Smith, known popularly as Henry “Jullundur” Smith, (1859-1948), was an Irish ophthalmologist who served in the Indian Medical Service (IMS), mostly in Jullundur, Punjab.
+Lieutenant Colonel Henry Smith, known popularly as Henry “Jullundur” Smith, (1859-1948), was an Irish ophthalmologist who served in the Indian Medical Service (IMS), mostly in Jullundur and Amritsar, Punjab, where he was also superintendent of the local jail.
 In 1905 he published a landmark paper titled “Extraction of cataract in the capsule”.
 Smith's operation, an operation for removing cataracts with the capsule intact, is named for him.
 A description of Smith is given in Derrick Vail's “The Man With the Cigar” (1973).

 Early life and education

 Henry Smith, also known as Harry, was born in Clogher, County Tyrone in 1859.
 He attended Queen's College, Galway, from where he graduated with first class honours.

 Career

 In 1890 he joined the Indian Medical Service, and was stationed at Amritsar and Jullundur, Punjab, where he became known as "Jullundur Smith", acting as superintendent of the local jail and performing both stone and eye surgery.
 During the cooler seasons, he could perform up to 100 cataract operations per day.
 He popularised the intracapsular cataract extraction.